Master of Business Administration – Marketing and International Management | Antonine University

 Program Objectives

-The Master of Business Administration with a concentration in Marketing and International Management provides students with a training of excellence through cutting-edge learning of international management and marketing.
-This program provides students with in-depth skills that allow them to fully master the techniques and tools needed to manage different functions of marketing and the management of all managerial operations within companies and at the international level.
-Students will have the opportunity to experiment with practical social media marketing techniques in a global era.
-By applying marketing theory to practice, learners will be able to design customer personas, thus ensuring good customer satisfaction and assuming advanced corporate management responsibilities, specifically in the processes related to the production, promotion, and distribution of goods and services.
+The Master of Business Administration with a concentration in Marketing and International Management provides students with excellent training through advanced learning in international management and marketing.
+This program equips students with in-depth skills to fully master the techniques and tools necessary for managing different marketing functions and all managerial operations at the international level.
+Students will have opportunities to experiment with practical social media marketing techniques in a global era.
+By applying marketing theory to practice, learners will be able to design customer personas, thus ensuring good customer satisfaction and assuming advanced corporate management responsibilities, specifically in processes related to the production, promotion, and distribution of goods and services.

 Eligibility